 Filters are a large piece of your calendar’s overall taxonomy that enable you to divide and assign events to various broad categories or types.
-They are 100% customizable which means you can easily match the expectations of your audience by categorizing events in terms they’re already familiar with.
+Filters provide Users with information surrounding the format (Event Types), the information covered (Topics), who can attend (Target Audience), etc. They are 100% customizable which means you can easily match the expectations of your audience by categorizing events in terms they’re already familiar with.

 – BEST PRACTICE –

 Filters must always be AUDIENCE centric.
 What does it mean to be audience centric?
 They need to be succinct, clear, and match the expectations of your users.
 They should also be short, broad, and digestible lists – no one should have to scroll and scroll to find what they’re looking for!

 Create or audit your Filters list with best practices in mind using our Filter Best Practices guide here!

 In this article:

 - Assigning Filters to Events, Places, Groups & Departments